nextauthjs/next-auth/www/docs/configuration/providers.md

   profileUrl: "https://www.googleapis.com/oauth2/v1/userinfo?alt=json",
   async profile(profile, tokens) {
     // You can use the tokens, in case you want to fetch more profile information
-    // For example several OAuth provider does not return e-mail by default.
+    // For example several OAuth providers do not return email by default.
     // Depending on your provider, will have tokens like `access_token`, `id_token` and or `refresh_token` return {
       id: profile.id,